 Cancellations due to weather happen each year and the number of cancellations and delays vary each year so they are fairly impossible to predict in advance, but if you go to the Balloon Fiesta with this knowledge, then you’ll be prepared to return another day.
 I would check the weather forecast and try to plan to go on days when sun and clear skies are predicted.

-What happens if a Balloon Fiesta event is cancelled?
+What happens if a Balloon Fiesta event is cancelled due to weather?

 Can I Ride in a Hot Air Balloon during the Balloon Fiesta?